riscvarchive/riscv-poky/README.md

 * **Distributions**: In addition to the default distrbiution (poky-riscv with core-image-riscv), it is also possible to build a minimal distribution using BusyBox, without SysV boot, package management and most applications.
 To do this, set the distribution to `poky-riscv-tiny` in local.conf (`DISTRO ?= "poky-riscv-tiny"`), and build `core-image-minimal`.

 * **Adding packages**: To add a package to the generated image, edit `meta-riscv/recipes-core/images/core-image-riscv.bb` and add the desired package to the `IMAGE_INSTALL` list.

+* **Building an SDK**: A useful feature of riscv-poky is the ability to build an SDK, which is a package containing the cross-compile toolchain and all of its dependencies, which can be installed on any x86-64 Linux machine.
+Use `bitbake meta-toolchain` to build an SDK.

 ### TODO List/Known Problems